 - Time: The time a user spends interacting with a product.
 Important is here to show the progress they’re making or to give them the option to resume their actions at a later stage.

 - Behaviour: This includes the mechanism, but also the reaction when a user has interacted with your product.

-But how do you create an optimal interaction design for your users?
-We’ve asked our expert user experience designers to give us an overview of their best tips when focusing on interaction design.
+But how do you create optimal interaction design for your users?
+We’ve asked our expert user experience designers and web designers to give us an overview of their best tips when focusing on interaction design.

 Focus on the users’ need

 First of all, you want to create an experience that is enjoyable for your users.
 So you should keep your users’ need in mind.
 Important is here to work with familiarity: use patterns that they already know in order to avoid confusion.
 Work with buttons, process trackers, arrows and other easy-to-understand features and use understandable language to guide them through their interactions.

 When you’re creating certain interactions your users will experience, you should always try to keep it as simple as possible.
 Don’t show off your skills by adding unnecessary animations, steps, words or buttons.
 Instead, build a trustworthy relationship with your customers where they know what’s expected from them.
 This also means you should create consistency across all interactions.
 For example, when people can slide up to reveal a certain element, they should be able to slide down in order to hide it.